You’ve opened up the box. Excited because you’ve just got your shiny new Mac computer.

 Ok, so something else that might seem obvious.
 But, I know this trips a lot of people up.

-Because the other ways of migrating with Migration Assistant.
-Use your old Mac as part of the migration.
-As the source Mac.
+Because the other ways of migrating with Migration Assistant App.
+You can use your old Mac as part of the migration.
+As the source Mac over WIFI.
+Or using an Ethernet or USB cable with your old Mac in target disk mode.

 After you’ve taken your backup your old Mac is no longer involved in the migration.